sebranly/simple-bot/README.md

 o1: Sure!
 i2: So, I want to know... (or anything else)
 o2: Well, just kidding, I know you would like to learn more about SpaceX but I'm just a simple bot
-e: shows that we can encapsulate the conversation into specific topics (sub-blocks of AIML)
+e: shows that we can encapsulate the conversation into specific topics (AIML sub-blocks)
 ```